greatwhitehat/faceoff/README.md

 ## Caveats
 The script does not perform recursion within directories.
 The target directory should only contain image files, no sub-directories.
+I have not tested with images with several faces, the expected behaviour should be that the same image will end up in two directories.

 As stated in the caveats over at https://github.com/ageitgey/face_recognition/blob/master/README.md